mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

   - 5G mobile communication network technology is needed due to rapid changes in the mobile environment
   - 5G is a next-generation mobile communication technology with a data transfer speed 1000 times faster than 4th generation LTE
     - Maximum speed of LTE : 75 Mbps
-    - 5G : 75Gbps ~ 100Gbps (Expected speed of 1 Gbps)
+    - 5G : 75 Gbps ~ 100 Gbps (Expected speed of 1 Gbps)
   - Effects of 5G development
     - Providing futuristic services such as Internet of Things (IoT), augmented reality, and holograms
   - Current status of 5G technology development